 In order to contribute to increased recycling and to reduce the volume of waste disposed in landfills, electronic debris should be recovered.
 It is recommended that local governments contract with an electronics recycler or use the state recycling contractor to come and collect electronics for recycling and dismantling.
 A state contract is available for state agencies and local government agencies to utilize for the collection of electronics.
-A list of electronic recyclers can be found on the Electronic Industries Alliance website located at http://www.ecyclingcentral.com.
+Information of recycling of electronics can be found on EPA's web site at www.epa.gov/recycle/electronics-donation-and-recycling.